-- 6.34.
+6.34.
 The Census data indicates that the average household size in the Parish was 2.28 persons in 2011; an increase of 2.21 persons from the Census of 2001.
-It is considered that this change, which runs contrary to the general trend of decreasing household size, is considered likely to be attributable to the development of Clayton Mills which is typified by family style dwellings. - 6.35.
+It is considered that this change which runs contrary to the general trend of decreasing household size, is considered likely to be attributable to the development of Clayton Mills which is typified by family style dwellings.

+- 6.35.
 The Census data from 2011 also reveals that there is a broad range in the size of households.
 Some 30% are 1 person; 38% are 2 persons; 14% are 3 persons; 14% are 4 persons; and 5% are 5 persons or more. - 6.36.
 This demonstrates that the actual size of households is predominantly 2 or less (68%).
-Whilst this does not necessarily automatically translate into a demand for 1 and 2 bedroom properties (as some smaller households may wish to have additional bedrooms for use as study/spare room etc), it does indicate that the demand from the resident population is likely to be more toward smaller properties, than larger properties. - 6.37.
+Whilst this does not necessarily automatically translate into a demand for 1 and 2 bedroom properties (as some smaller households may wish to have additional bedrooms for use as study/ spare room etc), it does indicate that the demand from the resident population is likely to be more toward smaller properties, than larger properties. - 6.37.
 The NPPF, advises the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policy. - 6.38.
 HPC wish to support new residential development to provide a mix of housing types.
 Support will therefore be offered to developments which seek to contribute to the demand for 1 and 2 bedrooms dwellings.
-This will serve to ensure that the needs of all sizes of households are likely to be met in future developments.
+This will serve to ensure that the needs of all sizes of households are likely to be met in future developments. - 6.39.
+It is also considered that the different needs of varying sectors of the community need to be provided for within new housing development, including older people and vulnerable groups.
+An example of this is via the provision of dwellings that meet the Lifetime Homes Standard.
+This is justified given the Census data from 2011 indicates that 26% of the resident community of the Parish are aged 65 or over.